October 6, 2024

 Additionally, you can experiment with different types of tea to find your perfect brew.
 Black tea, green tea, and herbal tea all have different brewing times and temperatures, so be sure to adjust accordingly.
 You can also try adding fresh herbs or spices to your tea for an extra flavor boost.

-See also Mr Coffee Coffee Maker 12 Cup
+See also 4 Cup White Coffee Maker

 The Pros and Cons of Using a Coffee Maker to Make Tea